Taken from 'Food and Cooking in Roman Britain'

 Spices were used in large quantities, either to disguise the taste of food which had become rancid through overstoring, or to ensure that the guests were made fully aware of the expense the host had incurred in providing their meal.

 I know... these grahics are a bit small to see, but... thanks to my laziness there is a solution -- I did not physically re-size the actual graphics, but instead did these with HTML... so, many are much bigger.
 Right click and "view image" and in many cases you will see a much bigger photo.
 Yes, someday, I need to make them into proper thumbnails.
-Perhaps when all the site is really up to snuff and good-to-go. ~DMV.
+Perhaps when all the site is really up to snuff and I have some time. ~DMV.

 One theory about Roman society and its preference for highly flavoured foods is that lead poisoning was prevalent among the aristocracy, due mainly to the use of lead lined pots used for boiling a preservative syrup required by wine merchants.
 As the symptoms of this complaint include a metallic taste in the mouth and loss of appetite, it would follow that a chronic sufferer would seek to kill this unpleasant taste and stimulate his jaded appetite.